hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 to provision infrastructure on Google Cloud Platform (GCP).

-In this tutorial, you will use Terraform to provision, update, and destroy a simple set of infrastructure using the sample configuration provided.
+In this tutorial, you will use Terraform to provision, update, and destroy infrastructure using the sample configuration provided.
 The sample configuration provisions a network and a Linux virtual machine.
 You will also learn about remote backends, input and output variables, and how to configure resource dependencies.
 These are the